 Jasper Pääkkönen: Atlantic Salmon are special to me.
 There’s something magical about them…

-Someone said to me that there are more books written about Atlantic Salmon than there are books written about football or any other sport in the world.
+The late Orri Vigfusson told me there are more books written about Atlantic Salmon than there are books written about soccer or any other sport in the world.
 It’s incomprehensible, we can’t explain why a salmon takes a fly.
 The whole life cycle of the salmon is just incredibly amazing and then we get to stand in a river intersecting that salmon’s journey with our tiny little fly and for some inexplicable reason that salmon decides to take that fly.

 Flylords: Do you have a favorite place that you’ve ever fished?

 Jasper Pääkkönen: The Kola Peninsula has some really amazing rivers and the best Atlantic Salmon fishing on the planet.
 I’ve been going there for at least a week every summer.
 The Kola is certainly the highlight of my whole fishing year and I fished about a dozen different rivers in the Kola.
-I’ve got a couple of favorites, but it naturally depends on the time and the season.
-I tend to fish the smaller rivers with lots of fishing on the surface, dead drifting big flies, and other stuff.
+I tend to fish the smaller rivers with lots of fishing on the surface, dead drifting big dry flies, hitching, and other surface stuff.
 That for me is the best fly fishing has to offer.

 Flylords: What makes you want to travel to all these unique places?